donaldboulton/minimal-mistakes/_posts/2017-04-11-post-Social-Sharing.md

 How to do this

 Add the links below.
-Changing to Your Titles, Summary and where needed a Discription.
+Changing to Your Titles, Summary and where needed a Description.

 Url's Model is buy url=@Model.Url on each link  and by addingdata-url="@Model.Url" so the page your user is on gets shared, instead of your website home url.